aozgaa/swedice/README.md

 maximize future reward.

 (Note, the example playthrough on the original blog post elided the `d10` die, so I have also skipped it here.
-Including it does break the greedy sub-strategy)
+Including it does break this greedy sub-strategy)

 ## Never Skip